Slide Ridge Finds the Sweet Spot in Their Honey Business

 This was a preservation method used to preserve fruit before refrigeration.
 James took a deep dive into what would go into making honey vinegars the old-fashioned way, which means that he would need to make mead (fermented honey wine) to convert into vinegar.

-“A lot of the honey vinegar on the market is just distilled vinegar that they’ve added honey to, and it burns your mouth,” Bliss shares.
+“A lot of the honey vinegar on the market is just distilled vinegar that they’ve added honey to, and it burns your mouth,” Bess shares.
 “True honey vinegars are mellow and nuanced, rather than pungent.”
 You can tell the difference immediately, she adds.
 The beekeepers were hooked after trying a true honey vinegar from Italy, and another one made in Washington state.

 “The key to making good vinegar, is it that has to be made from good wine,” James says.
 As any kind of alcohol production is highly regulated in the United States, Slide Ridge became a Utah-licensed winemaker, and then began making mead and wine replicating ancient Viking cyser recipes.
 (Cyser is mead made from apples.)